ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/change_actorsystem_configs.md

 * System: Designed to perform fast internal YDB operations.
 * User: Includes the entire user load for handling and executing incoming requests.
-* Batch: Tasks that have no strict time limit for execution, mainly the execution of background operations.
+* Batch: Tasks that have no strict limit on the execution time, mainly running background operations.
 * IO: Responsible for performing any tasks with blocking operations (for example, writing logs to a file).
 * IC: Interconnect, includes all the load associated with communication between nodes.